-All direct private clients of Saxo can access their accounts directly through the MultiCharts platform.
-MultiCharts is a professional charting, analysis, and trading platform featuring an extensive range of features including automated trading strategies, backtesting, optimisation, and support for strategy development using PowerLanguage in the standard version, and VB.NET/C# in the .NET version (both support Saxo connectivity).
+As of December 2019, all direct private clients of Saxo Bank and its subsidiaries can access their accounts directly through the MultiCharts platform.
+MultiCharts is a professional charting, analysis, and trading platform featuring an extensive range of features including automated trading strategies, backtesting, optimization, and support for strategy development using PowerLanguage in the standard version, and VB.NET/C# in the .NET version (both support Saxo connectivity).

 What you need to know

 Before you get started on this platform, please carefully read the following:

 - A funded account with Saxo is required to use the LIVE connection with Saxo.
 Unfunded accounts do not have access to 3rd-party apps like MultiCharts.
 To open an account, see here.
 Demo accounts can be used for free on this platform.

 - We currently support all Stocks, Futures, Bonds, FX pairs and CFDs on Futures, Indices and Stocks, on the MultiCharts platform.
 Further instruments like listed futures and equity are scheduled to be added going forward.

 - In order to connect your Saxo account from MultiCharts, you need to install the software on your machine first.
 MultiCharts offers a 30-day free trial, which includes functionality to connect to Saxo, including the demo environment.
 See here for more info.
 When you download the installer from the MultiCharts website, Saxo is by default configured as broker option.